Educate Pregnant Patients About Substance Use.

 MAT is an important part of the treatment plan for pregnant women, and has shown improved outcomes.
 According to ACOG, “The rationale for medication-assisted treatment during pregnancy is to prevent complications from illicit opioid use and narcotic withdrawal; encourage prenatal care and drug treatment; reduce criminal activity; and avoid risks to the patient associated with a drug culture.”

-The two main medications involved in MAT for pregnant women are methadone and buprenorphine (without Naloxone).
+The two main medications involved in MAT for pregnant women are methadone and buprenorphine (without Narcan).
 The decision regarding the most appropriate medication should be made jointly with the MAT provider, the obstetrician, and the woman.

 Remind Patients not to use alcohol or illegal drugs during pregnancy, and take prescription medications exactly as prescribed.